-Pain Management is a requirement for many Medicare beneficiaries, with over 70% of beneficiaries suffering from high-impact chronic pain that limits their activities.
+Pain Management is required for many Medicare beneficiaries, with over 70% suffering from high-impact chronic pain that limits their activities.
 Among conditions that require pain management, lower back pain is one of the major health conditions that disable Medicare beneficiaries.
 Below, we’ll discuss Medicare options for pain management insurance.

 Original Medicare consists of Medicare Parts A and B. Medicare Part A will cover pain management for inpatient hospitals, skilled nursing facilities, and hospice services.

 Medicare Part B covers outpatient and medical pain treatment and management services.
 Treatment options covered by Medicare Part B include prescription medications administered in a doctor’s office and treatments performed in an outpatient setting.

 Medicare Supplement coverage for pain management